Hike into the Hollyford Valley

-The Track can be undertaken as an independent walker, or with a guided walk party.
-The Guided Walkers stay in different huts and have a more 'luxurious' experience.
+The track can be undertaken as an independent walker but is also a popular guided walk experience.
+Guided walkers stay in different huts and have a value-added experience by way of accommodation and hosting, find out more here.